-If you send generic emails to all the subscribers on your email list, you will not be able to engage with your subscribers and the email open rate will be on the lower side as the email content will not be relevant to most of the subscribers.
-Sending targeted emails to specific subscribers, segmented on location, interests, buying history, latest trends, recent activities, age, language, gender, etc. will engage them thoroughly and would increase the email open rate as the emails will be relevant to them.
+If you send generic emails to all the subscribers on your email list, you will not be able to engage with your subscribers and the email open rates will be on the lower side as the email content will not be relevant to most of the subscribers.
+Sending targeted emails to specific subscribers, segmented on location, interests, buying history, latest trends, recent activities, age, language, gender, etc. will engage them thoroughly and would increase the email open rates as the emails will be relevant to them.

 The aim is to send targeted emails to segmented subscribers so that the content of the emails are more relevant to them, as against sending email blasts which lack relevancy for the subscribers.